Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

 1. **Image Selection:**
    - We selected a set of chest X-ray images that the model classified as normal with high confidence (predicted probability near 0.03).

-2. **Uncertainty Extraction:**
-   - For each image, we used MC Dropout to extract feature maps from multiple convolutional layers (e.g., `conv2d_10`, `conv2d_11`, and `conv2d_12`).
-   - We computed the variance across multiple stochastic passes for each layer to quantify spatial uncertainty.

-3. **Heatmap Generation and Overlay:**
-   - The resulting uncertainty maps were resized to match the original X-ray dimensions (256×256 pixels).
-   - A color map (e.g., JET) was applied to the normalized uncertainty maps, and regions with variance above a certain threshold were highlighted.
-   - Finally, these heatmaps were overlaid on the original images to visualize where the model might be uncertain.

 **Results and Observations:**

 ### 1. **prediction interval = (0.048, 0.051) -> Normal**